dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 Then, two possibilities arise:

 - either this bundle reinstantiates the script with a `new` operator each time openHAB asks to run it
 - or the bundle reuses the same instance and then re-executes the relevant action (method, field) on it.
-In this case, you can share data or states between executions (of course, only for the duration of the openHAB JVM).
+In this case, you can share data or states between executions (of course, only for the duration of the openHAB JVM)

 To choose between these possibilities, you can set the default behavior with the global option `allowInstanceReuse`.
 If set to true, the engine behavior will be to reuse the script instance between executions.